YaJinK/Black-WhitePlane/README.md

     The Red P: update your fire level.
 Make your weapon wider, longer and stronger.
 Max level: 5 The Blue S: increase Speed level.
 Make your plane faster!
 Max level: Mabe 3? or 4?
 I forget it. hahaha...
       MY PRATTLE: ah..longer, wider and faster?
 Women will like this!
-## DO NOT laugh at my english, i am not good at it.
 ## Preview:
 ![image](https://raw.githubusercontent.com/YaJinK/Black-WhitePlane/master/preview/2.png)
 ![image](https://raw.githubusercontent.com/YaJinK/Black-WhitePlane/master/preview/3.png)